ildar-shaimordanov/git-markdown-toc/README.md

 * `-h`, `--help`
   Print this help and exit.

 * `-t TITLE`, `--title=TITLE`
   Set the title for the table of content.
 If not specified, the default value `Table of Content` is assumed.

 * `-l LEVEL`, `--level=LEVEL`
   Set the header level used for the TOC title.
 Available values are `1` to `6`.
 The default value is `1`.

+* `-T ENCODE`, `--transcode=ENCODE`
+  Apply another encoding to each file.
+It should be specified explicitly to parse inputs in UTF-8 or other encodings.

+* `--title-transcode=ENCODE`
+  Apply another encoding to the title.
+If specified, it overwrites the encoding specified with `-T`.
+It can be useful in DOS sessions for setting another encoding for the title declared in the command line.

+  For example, to correctly set the title in Cyrillic in UTF8 encoded files I needed to declare `cp1251` for the title encoding.

 * `-u`, `--update`
   Update the file with the new table of content.
 It works even when reading from STDIN.
 In this case the outcome will be printed to STDOUT.